 As I work between multiple fields, I do not have as much expertise as a specialist in a single field, which leads me to create collaborations with a large set of researchers and experts from different labs.
 It means that I am a member of multiple research groups such as the Random Sample Voting Project, where I am responsible for the organization of RSV elections, Chôros and the POP Special Exploratory Committee, a new political party/platform where we seek to implement real-time democracy.
 I also recently started working on US elections with the Caltech/MIT Voting Technology Project.
 This allows me to bridge the different fields while making sure that the methodology and end results are sound.

 I am generally extremely open to new collaborations, so don’t hesitate to drop me a line if you have an idea or would like to participate in some of our projects.
 After a decade of activism, I also recently decided to get involved in the more academic side of queer and crip theories (and am currently trying to set up a team to translate some of the main literature on the subject into French).
+This recently pushed me to start a second PhD in geography, on disabled spatialities, supervised by Jacques Lévy, as part of the Spatial Intelligence chair of Université Polytechnique Hauts-de-France.

 Click here if you want to know a bit more about me, non-professionally.